DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-6/README.md

 The main() method of an application has to be public.

 Because of class inheritance, all public methods and variables of a class are inherited.

+##### Protected Access

+The next level of access control is to limit a method and a variable to use by following two groups:

+* Subclasses of a class
+* Other classes in the same package